-Controversy Over Back In Black
+The Controversies Over Back In Black

 Some speculate that Scott had written much of what’s featured on the album.
-An ex-girlfriend of his claims to have seen his journals and notebooks with lyrics to the infamous You Shook Me All Night Long prior to his death.
-Some felt he deserved credit for the album posthumously and not his replacement, Brian Johnson.
+An ex-girlfriend of his claims to have seen his journals with lyrics to the famous hit “You Shook Me All Night Long” prior to his death.

 Some felt that he deserved posthumous credit for the album, rather than his replacement Brian Johnson.
 After all, Scott had helped launch the band to fame and was critical to their early success as a group.